General University Reference Utility

 To establish the requirements that apply to participant support costs.

-Funds identified as "participant support costs" are those costs paid to (or on behalf of) participants in meetings, conferences, symposia, and workshops, if allowed in the award budget.
-Participant support costs may not be paid to employees (performing in their normal role), presenters, or research subjects participating in a study.
+Funds identified as "participant support costs" are those costs paid to (or on behalf of) participants in meetings, conferences, symposia, seminars and workshops, if allowed in the award budget.
+Participant support costs are intended to support students and other trainees.
+Participant support costs may not be paid to individuals providing administrative or logistical support, individuals attending the conference as invited speakers or research subjects participating in a study.

 Per the Uniform Guidance:

 Participant support costs means direct costs for items such as stipends or subsistence allowances, travel allowances, and registration fees paid to or on behalf of participants or trainees (but not employees) in connection with conferences, or training projects (2 CFR 200.75).

 Participant support costs are allowable with the prior approval of the Federal awarding agency (2 CFR 200.456).

 Participant support costs are excluded from MTDC (2 CFR 200.68), thus F&A is not assessed on participant support costs (unless the budget is being calculated on a TDC or Total Cost basis.)
 There is no special object code associated with participant support costs, since such costs can be associated with travel, stipends, registration fees, etc. Thus, it is generally necessary to establish separate accounts, one for the participant support costs (assessed 0% F&A) and one for all other costs.